makeryuki/AtomsViz/README.md

 AtmosViz is a JUCE-based Dolby Atmos visualisation plug-in and standalone tool.
 It renders speaker activity and heatmap energy distributions in both interior and exterior perspectives, exposing fine-grained UI controls for engineers who need to monitor immersive mixes.

-**Limitation:** AtmosViz currently supports only 7.1.4 channel layouts.
+**Limitation:** AtmosViz currently supports Dolby Atmos 7.1.2 / 7.1.4 / 7.1.6 channel layouts.
 Other bus configurations are not yet supported.

 ## Highlights
 - **Inside / Outside perspective suite**